-The carrying amounts of borrowings approximate their fair values as they are subject to interest rates close to market rate of interests for similar arrangements with financial institutions.
+The carrying amounts of loan to the subsidiary companies and loan from associate company approximate their fair values as they are subject to interest rates close to market rate of interests for similar arrangements with financial institutions.

-16. Financial risk management
+15. Financial risk management